Let’s Go Underground!

 Mammoth Cave is one of the largest cave systems in the world and is certainly worth the hike to Kentucky.
 This massive cave sprawls over 400 miles, with 16 different tours for all ages.
 If you are looking to make this more than a day trip, there are opportunities to enjoy surface hikes, canoeing on the Green River, picnicking, horseback riding, bicycling, camping and more.
 Advance reservations for cave tours are highly recommended.

 If you want give your kids a cave experience, but you’re not quite ready to tackle the real thing, Cincinnati Museum Center’s replica limestone cave will do the trick.
-This popular attraction re-opened in March after the completion of the museum’s restoration efforts, and it is now better than ever.
-Part of the Museum of Natural History & Science, the cave is two levels (a total of 500 feet) packed with twists and turns, waterfalls, pooled water, tight corridors and cave formations like stalagmites and stalactites.
+A popular attraction is part of the Museum of Natural History & Science, the cave is two levels (a total of 500 feet) packed with twists and turns, waterfalls, pooled water, tight corridors and cave formations like stalagmites and stalactites.
 You can even feel the chill as you explore this immersive cave experience.
-Read all about CMC’s Cave here.